Updated on May 12, 2023

 Moving out If Domestic Violence Is a Factor

 While moving out of your home during a divorce generally is not a great idea, there is one significant caveat.
-If you fear for your safety—or for the safety of your children—you should do whatever it takes to keep yourselves safe.
+If you fear for your safety—or the safety of your children—you should do whatever it takes to keep yourselves safe.

 If you or your kids have been a victim of domestic violence before or during the divorce case, you should consider filing a petition for a protective order.
 The protective order can tell your spouse to stay away from your home and place of work, as well as your children’s daycare or school.